shelbyspees/speesblog/_posts/2016-06-24-adhd-treatment.md

 My brain activity is just *different* and I don't have control over that.

-Sure, I have really powerful coping mechanisms.
+Sure, I have some powerful coping mechanisms.
 I've had to develop them to reach the success I've been able to reach.
 I won't lie, I've done a lot compared to most 25 year olds.
-I've been very fortunate and I've also hustled.
+I've been rather fortunate.
+I've also hustled.

 But throughout my entire life, people have seen my potential and known that I wasn't reaching it.
-So much feedback from teachers, friends, family, my parents: "Stop procrastinating" and "You're not an A student" and "Why don't you just do the work?"
+So much feedback from teachers, friends, family, my parents.

+> "Stop procrastinating."

+> "You're not an A student."

+> "Why don't you just do the work?"

 The world told me I wasn't applying myself.
 I felt lazy and stupid and stuck.